 Setting the standards

-The CGSB, currently celebrating its 80th anniversary, seeks to ensure that every national flag flown proudly by the Government of Canada stands up to the test.
+In fact, the CGSB is responsible for ensuring that every national flag flown proudly by the Government of Canada meet the standards requirements and stands up to the test.

-- The original drawing of the flag, with its proportions mapped out, is framed and in the offices of the CGSB.
+- The original sketch of the flag, with its proportions mapped out, is framed and in the offices of the CGSB.

-- There are specific standards for the fabric, stitching and grommets.
+- There are specific standards for the fabric, stitching, and the grommets.

 - The flag standards also specify how flags must be labelled in their packaging.